Amber Brown: Release

+Adaptation

-A television adaptation of Amber Brown was ordered by Apple TV+ in September 2021.
+A television adaptation of Amber Brown was released on Apple TV+ on July 29, 2022.
 The series is produced by Boat Rocker with Bonnie Hunt as writer, executive producer and showrunner.
 The series stars Carsyn Rose as Amber Brown and Sarah Drew as Amber’s mother, Sarah Brown.
-Darin Brooks, and Lillana Inouye are also attached.
-In the television series, Amber Brown is a biracial girl.
+Darin Brooks, and Lillana Inouye were also attached.
+In the television series, Amber Brown is biracial.
+In April 2023, it was announced that the series was cancelled after one season.